telerik/xamarin-forms-docs/installation-and-deployment/skia-vs-noskia.md

 * **RadBusyIndicator**
 * **RadGauge**

-With this in mind, if you intend on using these, you need to add reference to the relevant version of **SkiaSharp**, **SkiaSharp.Views** and **SkiaSharp.Views.Forms** NuGet packages.
+If you intend on using these, you need to add reference to the relevant version of **SkiaSharp**, **SkiaSharp.Views** and **SkiaSharp.Views.Forms** NuGet packages.
 In case you would like to not take advantage of these elements, we advise on using the Lite assemblies so that no direct references to SkiaSharp are required.

 ## See Also